Robo advisors in Germany

 My life use to be simple.
 I had just enough money to get by until the next paycheck, furiously wasting it on too many parties or too many trips.
 Although there were tough times, it was simply about surviving the next few weeks or few months.

 Feel free to skip the general introduction on robo advisors.
-I thought it should be good to go back to basics.
+Happy to answer your questions too.

 What are Robo advisors

 A robo advisor a technology-heavy alternative to trade stocks and commodities yourself in Germany, or to hire a financial advisor to do that for you, all of that at costs usually contained below 1%.

 An algorithm is managing your portfolio of assets, automating as much as possible, in order to cut costs.

 Robo advisors in Germany are offering to do that by diversifying the portfolio you will automatically acquire over time.
 This is done mostly through ETFs (Exchange Traded fund), a package of stock and bonds.
 Based on your risk profile, it will also do a risk re-balancing for you, in case your portfolio deviates from your target.